-One-time password (OTP) are a mechanism for logging on to a network or service using a unique password which can only be used once.
-This prevents different forms of identity theft by ensuring that a user name/password combination cannot be used a second time.
-Typically the user’s login name stays the same, and the one-time password changes with each login.
-One-time passwords are a form of strong authentication, and offer more effective protection to on-line bank accounts, corporate networks and other systems containing sensitive data.
+One-time password systems provide a mechanism for logging on to a network or service using a unique password which can only be used once, as the name suggests.
+This prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.
+Typically the users logon name stays the same, and the one-time password changes with each logon.
+One-time passwords are a form of so-called strong authentication, providing much better protection to

 OTP token which is a hardware device capable of generating one-time passwords.
 Some of these devices are PIN-protected, offering an additional level of security.
 The user enters the one-time password with other identity credentials (typically user name and password) and an authentication server validates the logon request.
 Although this is a proven solution for enterprise applications, the deployment cost can make the solution expensive for consumer applications.
 Because the token must be using the same method as the server, a separate token is required for each server logon, so users need a separate token for each Web site or network they use.

 PKI, or Public Key Infrastructure certificates.
-When used in relation with PKI applications, the smart card device can provide core PKI services that range from encryption, digital signature and private key generation and storage.
+When used for PKI applications, the smart card device can provide core PKI services, including encryption, digital signature and private key generation and storage

-Gemalto smart cards can integrate OTP strong authentication in either Java™ or Microsoft .NET systems.
-Multiple form factors and connectivity options are available to provide users with the most appropriate device relative to their network access requirements.
-All Gemalto OTP devices are compatible with the same
+Gemalto smart cards support OTP strong authentication in both Java™ and Microsoft .NET environments.
+Multiple form factors and connectivity options are available so that end-users have the most appropriate device for their individual network access requirements.
+All Gemalto OTP devices work with the same

 Strong Authentication Server and are supported with a common set of administrative tools.